armanabraham/research/README.md

-Repository of data and source code to reproduce the results of published and unpublished experiments.
+Repository
 ========
+ Contains data and source code to reproduce the analysis and figures of published and unpublished results from my experiments.